What will you find on this site?

 Who am I?

 I’m an internationally recognized scholar of the avant-garde, the Black Arts Movement, and modern world drama, theater, and performance.
-I’ve written a couple of books, including Avant-Garde Performance and the Limits of Criticism (2005), the publication that inaugurated the Critical Vanguard Studies movement, and The Avant-Garde: Race Religion War (2011), an interdisciplinary genealogy of the avant-garde concept.
-I’m the editor of Avant-Garde Performance and Material Exchange (2011) and Ed Bullins: Twelve Plays and Selected Writings (2006).
+I’ve written a couple of books: Avant-Garde Performance and the Limits of Criticism (2005), the publication that inaugurated the Critical Vanguard Studies movement, and The Avant-Garde: Race Religion War (2011), an interdisciplinary genealogy of the avant-garde concept.
+I’m the editor of the 1960s volume of the multi-volume Decades of American Playwriting series (2018), Avant-Garde Performance and Material Exchange (2011) and Ed Bullins: Twelve Plays and Selected Writings (2006).
 My essays have appeared in African American Review, modernism/modernity, New Literary History, TDR, Theatre Journal, and Theatre Survey as well as in anthologies published by Blackwell, Cambridge University, Oxford University, Palgrave Macmillan, and the University of Michigan.
 My scholarly achievements were honored by IUP in 2013 when he was awarded the prestigious IUP University Senate Distinguished Faculty Award for Research.
 I regularly review submissions to Theatre Journal, Theatre Survey, Modern Drama, African American Review, Blackwell Publishing Inc., the University of Michigan Press, Palgrave Macmillan Press, and Routledge.

 My interest in literature is interdisciplinary and cross-media.
 For example, my research on dramatic literature focuses not only on the printed text, but on the many contexts in which that text might be staged and the many ways it might be performed.
 My work on the Black Arts Movement crosses the lines among literature, music, film, sculpture, and painting—and the lines between art and theory about art.